ekiefl/ekiefl.github.io/_posts/pooltool/2021-03-25-pooltool-start.md

 And voila.
 Note that all of the curvature takes place in the sliding state.
 This is because the rolling state by [definition]({{ site.url }}/2020/04/24/pooltool-theory/#--case-3-rolling) has a relative velocity of $\vec{0}$, which is a requirement for curved trajectories.

+{:.notice}
 By the way, all sliding state trajectories under the [arbitrary spin model]({{ site.url }}/2020/04/24/pooltool-theory/#3-ball-with-arbitrary-spin) take the form of a parabola.
 I never proved this but Dr. Dave Billiards did [here](https://billiards.colostate.edu/technical_proofs/new/TP_A-4.pdf).

 Next, I tried to apply insane levels of massé, like this guy:

 {% include youtube_embed.html id="t_ms6KjSoS8?t=29" %}

 Specifically, I tried to tune the parameters to remake the shot at 0:30s.
-After fumbling around, I ended up with this.
+After fumbling around, I ended up with these shot parameters.

 ```python
 In [8]: shot.balls['cue'].rvw[0] = [0.18, 0.37, 0]